 Share (the Organization) was formed in 1979.
 In 1983, Share became a nonprofit organization in the state of Washington by a group of caring people coming together with the common goal of caring for people experiencing homelessness and hunger in the Vancouver area.
-Share recently revised the mission statement to read: Share believes every person counts.
+Share believes every person counts.
 Together, Share pursues a stronger community by building relationships, advocating for equitable access to housing and food stability while empowering every individual to grow and thrive.
 Share envisions a community without hunger, where all people have safe and adequate housing and the skills to enhance their quality of life.
 Share provides temporary, emergency, transitional and permanent housing as well as food, clothing, street outreach, case management and counseling to men, women and children.
-COVID-19 had a significant effect on many of the programs Share operates.
-During the years ended December 31, 2023 and 2022, the Organization incurred program service expenses in the following major categories:
+During the years ended December 31, 2024 and 2023, the Organization incurred program service expenses in the following major categories:

-Shelters - Share provides temporary, emergency housing at four year round shelters.
+Shelters - Share provides temporary, emergency housing at four year-round shelters.
 Share Orchards Inn and Share Homestead shelter homeless families and are operated by the Organization but owned by the Vancouver Housing Authority.
+In 2024, 292 individuals were provided shelter with 32% of them exiting into housing.
 The Share House for single men is both owned and operated by Share.
+In 2024, Share House served 155 individuals with 38% of them exiting into housing.
 The Organization also operates a women's shelter at St. Luke's Episcopal Church called Women Housing and Transition (WHAT).
-Share also provides staffing support to one winter overflow shelter in partnership with the Council for the Homeless, St. Andrew Lutheran Church and local churches.
-In 2023, Share's family shelters, that have some of the highest need in the community, had 63% of people move out of shelter and into housing.
+In 2024, 42 individuals were served with 46% of them exiting into housing.
+Share also provides staffing support to a winter seasonal shelter that operates from November - March.
+The shelter is operated in partnership with the Council for the Homeless, St. Andrew Lutheran Church and local churches.
+In 2024, 228 individuals were served.

-Hunger response - Share provides daily meals for people experiencing homelessness and people struggling with poverty through the Hot Meal program as well as sack meals.
-The program served 88,788 and 84,159 meals in 2023 and 2022, respectively.
-In March 2020, the Hot Meal program changed its approach from having a sit-down style meal with an occasional sack lunch to go to having an entirely to go program due to safety concerns related to COVID-19.
-In July 2022, the program returned to in-person dining for breakfast and dinner, with a to-go sack lunch, Monday through Friday.
-Share continues to see new clients join the program each week and are serving more than double the number of meals that were served pre-pandemic.
+Meals and Nutrition - Share provides daily meals for people experiencing homelessness and people struggling with poverty through the Hot Meal program as well as sack meals.
+The program served 96,987 and 88,788 meals in 2024 and 2023, respectively.
+The program continues to be in high demand by the community, serving on average over 8,000 meals a month.
+Share serves 3 meals a day, Monday through Friday (in person dining for breakfast and dinner, and a to-go lunch), and 2 meals on the weekend (inperson dining for breakfast and dinner).
+The program tends to get busier later into the month, as more individuals in the community run out of income or benefits by that time.
 Much of the food used in the program is donated through food drives or by area grocery stores or purchased through the Clark County Food Bank and is prepared each day by volunteers and staff.

 Research indicates that a child that is even mildly under-nourished during critical periods of growth impacts their behavior, school performance and overall cognitive development.
-Share's Backpack Program provides weekend food packs to children at 92 schools in five school districts every week that school is in session.
+Share's Backpack Program provides weekend food packs to children at 93 schools in five school districts every week that school is in session.
+In 2024 and 2023, Share provided approximately 1,069 and 972 food packs per week, respectively.

 Share's Summer Lunch Program partners with Vancouver Parks & Recreation, Vancouver and Evergreen School Districts, as well as several church groups and low-income apartments to provide meals during a time that children will not receive breakfast or lunch at school.
-In 2023 and 2022, Share provided approximately 10,236 and 11,285 meals to children and their families for this program, respectively.
+In 2024 and 2023, Share provided approximately 12,093 and 10,236 meals to children and their families for this program, respectively.